ArunaStorage/documentation/get_started/basic_usage/03_How-To-Project.md

 ## Update Project

 API examples for updating an existing Project.

-This request always overwrites the projects name and description, even if the fields are empty.
+> :warning: **A project update overwrites all the fields in the request, even if they're empty.**

 ### Bash:
 ```bash